SarahD03/anime-revival-frontend/README.md

 ### **_Future Updates_**
 - In the future this website will have extenisve sharing features like direct messages and also a like feature.
-- A feature that allows users to change aspects of their profile will be added. (profile picture, chnage password, and email will be added.)
+- A feature that allows users to change aspects of their profile will be added. (profile picture, change password, and email will be added.)
 - User name and profile pictures will be displayed when comments are made

 ### **_DEPLOYED SITE_**